“Her voice is precise, and she has a technique in the projection of popular ballads which mature torch carriers might

 June 11, 1942: Judy and her husband David Rose drove in the afternoon to Lancaster, California, to attend the wedding of Judy’s childhood friend.
 Judy volunteered to sing and sang “Oh, Promise Me,” accompanied by David on the piano.
 At the time Judy was currently filming For Me And My Gal and was about to start work on Presenting Lily Mars.

 June 11, 1945: Judy had a glamour portrait photography session at MGM.
-It’s unknown exactly which portraits were taken on this date, so I’ve included some of photographer George Hurrell’s wonderful portraits taken of June in 1945, perhaps on this day.
+It’s unknown exactly which portraits were taken on this date, so I’ve included some of photographer George Hurrell’s wonderful portraits taken in June 1945, perhaps on this day.